Are you an IT professional looking to support a state agency? If so, we have an exciting opportunity for you! Read below and apply today!

 Due to the large volume of applications received, we are unable to provide confirmation of receipt or status during the recruitment process.
 Updates will be available through your JobAps portal account.
 Should you have any questions pertaining to this recruitment, please contact Frank DeCusati at email@example.com or 860-713-5176.

 PURPOSE OF JOB CLASS (NATURE OF WORK)

-In a state agency Information Technology (IT) environment, this class is accountable for performing a range of information technology tasks and application development in an IT environment.
+In a state agency major Information Technology (IT) operational environment, this class is accountable for supervising staff and overseeing the planning, analysis, design, selection, installation and implementation of information systems and applications.

 EXAMPLES OF DUTIES